-Please also include the following info specific to each model:
+Please also include the following info specific to each kind of model:

 - a.
 Binary outcomes-use AIC and BIC to compare the fit of symmetric link functions (logit or probit) to asymmetric link functions (log-log or c-log-log) and report the model(s) with lower AIC and BIC - b.
 Ordinal outcomes-test the proportional odds assumption (or try to, at least) using LRTs or Wald tests.
-If the non-proportional-odds model fits better, report those findings instead.
+If the non-proportional-odds model fits better, report only those findings instead.
 Please clearly label which submodel a slope is for. - c.
 Nominal outcomes-slopes differ across submodels by default, so please clearly label which submodel a slope is for. - d.
-Count outcomes-evaluate distribution fit using LRTs, but then report the findings from the best-fitting model (or the most parsimonious model given comparable fit)
+Count outcomes-evaluate distribution fit using LRTs, but then report the findings from the best-fitting model (or the most parsimonious model given comparable fit) - e.
+Binomial outcomes-evaluate distribution fit using LRTs, but then report the findings from the best-fitting model (or the most parsimonious model given comparable fit)

-- e.
-Binomial outcomes-evaluate distribution fit using LRTs, but then report the findings from the best-fitting model (or the most parsimonious model given comparable fit) - 4.
-Write the remainder of the results section with text for "findings" to summarize the results your analyses.
+- 4. Write the remainder of the results section with text for "findings" to summarize the results your analyses.
 Model equations can be provided if you wish.
 The text should be phrased as explicit answers to your research questions to the greatest extent possible.
 For your final model(s), interpret all fixed effects in terms of direction and significance.
 Include at least one table of model parameter estimates (along with their effect sizes) and one figure that illustrates your findings using predicted outcomes.
-(5 points) - 5.
+Make sure your variables are clearly labeled in the table and figure-do not use the names of the variables as they appear in your software.
+(6 points) - 5.
 Write the beginning of a discussion section that summarizes the results as explicit answers to the questions you started with (1-2 paragraphs at most).
 (1 point)